fhollenbach/Polisci209_2018/pages/syllabus.md

     - If you do have health problems that do not allow you to perform well in class, please come talk to me ASAP.
 I am willing to work with you, but this is only possible if you come talk to me early enough.

 - Two writing assignment: 30% of class grade (15% each)
-	- The writing assignments in this class will be memos (1000 - 1500 words) and are supposed to prepare you for real world work assignments.
+	- The writing assignments in this class will be memoranda (1000 - 1500 words) and are supposed to prepare you for real world work assignments.
 They will involve work with data in
           R. The writing assigments will be structured